wds4/DCoSL/dips/conceptGraphMaintenance/rulesets/README.md

 ## Macro rules

-### class thread
+### class thread criterion

-This is the first and most important rule for the concept graph.
+This is the first and most important rule for the concept graph, worthy of being called the Fundamental Ruleset of the Concept Graph.

+### Property Tree Ruleset

+This ruleset accompanies the utilization of JSON Schema into DCoSL.
+By useing this ruleset, an entire JSON Schema is constructed out of a property tree.
+An implementation of this ruleset entails adoption of specific word types (property, jsonSchema, more?) and relationshipType(s) (formerly, in plex: addToConceptGraphProperties. need a more compact name for this).

 ### grapevine macro rules